Research Project

 • For the North Island, this means an average marine heatwave could be between 0.5°C to 2°C more intense than they are today.

 • The datasets available through this project range from the complete model variable output (ocean temperature at different depths, horizontal velocities, salinity, etc.) and metrics related to marine heatwaves relevant to research purposes, to locally-specific temperature and heatwave projections most useful for industry members and practitioners.
-An infosheet describing these datasets and how to access them will be available shortly.
-In the meantime, please email our Knowledge Broker from more information.
+An infosheet describing these datasets can be found here

 Observational findings: